TheM1ddleM1n/Waddle/README.md

 1. Install [Tampermonkey](https://www.tampermonkey.net/)
 2. Click **[→ Install Waddle](https://github.com/TheM1ddleM1n/Waddle/raw/main/Waddle.user.js)**
 3. Open Miniblox, press `\` (or any other keybind when you change it) and start playing
+4. You can also use this on `bloxbattles.io` which is discord!

 ---